sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 [OPTION BEGIN [Mac]]

-1. To use the SDK to generate a mobile development kit client, the first step is to set up the SDK to create a client.
-Unzip `MDKClient_SDK.zip` if it is not already extracted.
+To use the SDK to generate a mobile development kit client, the first step is to install some dependencies.

+1. Unzip `MDKClient_SDK.zip` if it is not already extracted.

     !![MDK](img_2.1.png)

-2. From a terminal window, navigate to the `[path] -> MDKClient_SDK` folder and execute `./install.command`.
-If everything is fine, you will a success message in the console followed by next steps.
+2. Invoke `install.command` either from Terminal or from Finder.
+From a terminal window, navigate to the `[path] -> MDKClient_SDK` folder and execute `./install.command`.
+A terminal window will appear installs the SDK dependencies using NPM.

     !![MDK](img-2.2.1.png)

+    Once this completes, you will a success message in the console followed by next steps.

     !![MDK](img_2.2.2.png)

+    >If you select the command from Finder, you may see the following message:
+    "install.command" can't be opened because it is from an unidentified developer.
+Your security preferences allow installation of only apps from the App Store and identified developers.
+To get around this, navigate to the `Security & Privacy` section of `System Preferences`.
+This can be found using Spotlight.
+Near the bottom of this dialog, click the *Open Anyway* button on the right side.
+Then select *Open* from the next prompt.

     Notice that the `create-client.command` file has appeared in the SDK directory.